civican/legisinfo/42-1/bills/C-59/bill_text.md

 ### Section 15.1

-      **(1)** The Review Agency may provide to National Security and Intelligence Committee of Parliamentarians information that is related, in the Agency's opinion, to the fulfilment of that review body's mandate under section 8 of the `National Security and Intelligence Committee of Parliamentarians Act`.
+      **(1)** The Review Agency may provide to the National Security and Intelligence Committee of Parliamentarians information that is related, in the Agency's opinion, to the fulfilment of that review body's mandate under section 8 of the `National Security and Intelligence Committee of Parliamentarians Act`.

       **(2)** The Review Agency must not provide to the review body